 In its earliest stages, cervical cancer usually does not have symptoms.
 This is why regular Pap tests are so important, particularly if you are sexually active.

 When cervical cancer does have symptoms, they vary from person to person.
-Tell your doctor if you have any of the following:
+Some symptoms of cervical cancer include:

 - Vaginal discharge tinged with blood